Novavax: Large study finds COVID-19 shot about 90% effective

 The Novavax vaccine can be stored in standard refrigerators, making it easier to distribute.

-Novavax previously announced manufacturing delays due to supply shortages.
+Novavax previously announced manufacturing delays because of supply shortages.
 The company now expects to reach production of 100 million doses a month by the end of September and 150 million doses a month by December.

 The company has committed to supplying 110 million doses to the U.S. over the next year and a total of 1.1 billion doses to developing countries.

-In May, vaccines alliance Gavi announced it had signed an agreement to buy 350 million doses of Novavax’s vaccine, with deliveries estimated to begin in the third quarter.
-COVAX, the global initiative to provide vaccines to countries, is facing a critical shortage of vaccines after its biggest supplier in India suspended exports until the end of the year,
+In May, vaccines alliance Gavi, a leader of the U.N.-backed COVAX project to provide shots to poorer countries, announced it had signed an agreement to buy 350 million doses of Novavax’s formula.
+COVAX is facing a critical shortage of vaccines after its biggest supplier in India suspended exports until the end of the year.

-Novavax has been working on developing vaccines for more than three decades, but hasn't brought one to market.
-The company’s coronavirus vaccine work is partly funded by the U.S. government.
+Novavax has been working on developing vaccines for more than three decades but hasn't brought one to market.
+Its coronavirus vaccine work is partly funded by the U.S. government.

+Dr. Peter English, a vaccines expert previously with the British Medical Association, called the Novavax results “excellent news.”
+English said that because vaccine production is complicated, it’s crucial to have as many shots as possible.

+“Any minor imperfection in the production plant can shut down the production for days or weeks,” he said in a statement.
+“The more different manufacturers we have producing vaccine, the more likely it is we will have availability of vaccines.”

 Follow Linda A. Johnson on Twitter: LindaJ_onPharma